220613-Reston-Java-Angular-AWS/Curriculum-Notes/Environment-Setup/README.md

 <br>

-- [**Spring Tool Suite 4**](#step-3-install-spring-tool-suite-4): We will be using Spring Tool Suite 4 as our *integrated development environment* (IDE).
+- [**IntelliJ IDEA **]: We will be using IntelliJ as our *integrated development environment* (IDE).
 Though you don't need an IDE to write code, an IDE provides several features that make rapid development (e.g. quickly writing and refactoring code) easier.

 <br>